Paul Bérenger: Leader of the Opposition (2005–2016)

 Paul Berenger has been the leader of the opposition since 2007 after the MMM lost the general elections in 2005 to the Alliance Sociale coalition led by Dr Navin Ramgoolam.
 The MMM also lost the subsequent elections in 2010.

 In January 2013, Berenger announced that he had tonsil cancer in a press conference, and let the population know of his plans for treatment in France and that Alan Ganoo was to lead the MMM during his absence.
 Overall he appeared in good spirits and was confident of a return to mainstream politics.
 Different sources relayed by the lexpress.mu website also announced the entry into politics of his son, Emmanuel Bérenger.
 Following his successful treatment for cancer, he returned to his position as Leader of the Opposition on 1 October 2013.

 After his party ended its coalition with the Militant Socialist Movement (MSM), Bérenger negotiated an alliance with the Labour Party on a power-sharing deal whereby each party would nominate 30 candidates and, if successful in the election, would provide an equal number of Cabinet Ministers.
 Navin Ramgoolam would remain prime minister until a new constitution could be adopted to enhance the powers of the President, before resigning to make place for Bérenger to succeed him.
 This alliance lost the December 2014 elections, however, and Sir Aneerood Jugnauth, who had come out of retirement to lead Alliance Lepep (Alliance of the People) was sworn in prime minister again, at the age of 84.

 In October 2019 Berenger went into the general elections with MMM not contracting any alliance with anyone.
 The MSM of Pravind Jugnauth won an overwhelming victory, although short of a three-quarter majority.
 Arvind Boolell of the Labour Party was appointed leader of the opposition, as Navin Ramgoolam lost in his constituency.
 MMM managed to elect only nine MPs.
 Several petitions were lodged in the Supreme Court challenging the validity of the election results.

-Deputy Prime Minister (2024–present)
+Deputy Prime Minister (2024–2026)

 After forging another alliance with the Labour Party and several other parties under the banner of Alliance du Changement, Bérenger became the deputy prime minister for the third time following the landslide victory of the alliance in the 2024 general election.
 He was offered the post of foreign minister under the new government, however, due to his advanced age, Bérenger declined taking up the post and instead holds the additional role of minister without portfolio in the cabinet.
+As from 20 March 2026, Paul Bérenger submitted his resignation as Deputy Prime Minister, due to his divergences with the Mauritius Labour Party.
+On 13 April 2026, he resigned from the MMM along with Joanna Bérenger and Chetan Baboolall created the Fron Militan Progresis.